This page last updated: 3 January 2005

 • Fifth, changes in United States domestic postal rates directly affected the postal rates on Hawaiian foreign mail going to or through the United States.
 This feature means Hawaiian foreign mail during the Treaty Period cannot be understood without a comprehensive knowledge of United States rates.

-By the time these changes occurred, the mail route via San Francisco and Panama was well established so other than mail for Pacific ports or addressed to people living in California or Oregon, almost all of the mail was sent by the steamer route.
+By the time these changes occurred, the mail route via San Francisco and Panama was well established so other than mail for Pacific ports or addressed to people living in California or Oregon, almost all mail sent between Hawaii and everywhere else in the world went first to San Francisco.

-Although Article 15 was an afterthought, it continued to govern the exchange of mail between Hawaii and the United States until July 1, 1870, when it was replaced by a formal Postal Convention.
-As shown on the main page for Postal History, I divide the Treaty Period into segments paralleling changes in United States postage rates as those changes were applied to mail from Hawaii.
+Article 15 continued to govern the exchange of mail between Hawaii and the United States until July 1, 1870, when it was replaced by a formal Postal Convention.
+When the Treaty began, United States postage for letters was set by the 1847 Postal Act and 1799 ship fee law.
+During the twenty year span of the Treaty Period, the United States changed its letter rates in 1851, 1855 and 1863.
+These changes create divisions, or sub-periods, in the Treaty Period.
 We thus have the:

-Early Treaty Period: from an uncertain date in July or August, 1851 to May 16, 1855, when Hawaii learned higher United States postage rates on prepaid mail to the East, effective April 1, 1855, were in place.
+Early Treaty Period: July 1, 1851 to May 16, 1855, when Hawaii learned higher United States postage rates on prepaid mail to the East, effective April 1, 1855, were in place.

 For rates, see Mail Rates.